linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 17.04.2026
+- Topic: Linkspreed R&D
+- Directory: /posts/2026/April/17
+- Description: ``` LINKSPREED LLC has announced a significant expansion of its Research and Development initiatives, entering into strategic collaborations with enterprise partners to build the foundational infrastructure for Web4.
+This new phase of R&D is focused on creating sovereign digital environments tailored to the specific requirements of sectors including government, finance, healthcare, and retail. ```

 ### 16.04.2026
 - Topic: UIID API v2.1.5
 - Directory: /posts/2026/April/16